Hrabal/TemPy/getting_started.md

 If you want to customize TemPy you can clone the main [GitHub repo](https://github.com/Hrabal/TemPy).

-Now that you have TemPy, just import some tags:
+Now that you have TemPy, just import and use some tags:

 ```python
 from tempy.tags import Div, A
 ```